A geometric and generating function approach to plethysm: Introduction

 The paper is organized as follows.
 In Section~\ref{s:GeometricPicture}, we provide the geometric interpretation for $A_\mu(z,q)$ culminating in Theorem~\ref{theorem.A QEhr} relating it to a $q$-Ehrhart series via the MacMahon operator.
 In Section~\ref{section.combinatorial}, we deduce combinatorial facts from these results and give linear recursions for the $\SL_2$-plethysm coefficients.
 In Section~\ref{section.Amu}, we provide explicit expressions for the denominator of $A_\mu(z,q)$.
 In Section~\ref{section.reciprocity} we give a proof of the reciprocity in~\eqref{equation.reciprocity}.
-We conclude in Section~\ref{section.GLn} with the definition and analysis of a generating function for $\GL_n$-plethysm coefficients.
+We conclude in Section~\ref{section.GLn} with the analysis of the generating functions~\eqref{equation.Amu GLn} and~\eqref{equation.Bmu GLn} for $\GL_n$-plethysm coefficients.